jeremyjosol/ASnowballsChanceInHell/README.md

 * The Player's speed is finely tuned to deliver a balanced yet thrilling experience.

-* All vessels in the game world are responsive to collisions, allowing for dynamic interactions as the Player navigates the Lake Of Fire.
+* All vessels in the game world are responsive to collisions, allowing for dynamic interactions.

-* Player Score is displayed and incremented each time a PickUp is collected, keeping track of the Player's performance.
+* Incrementable score display to keep track of performance.

-* Player can interact with various GameObjects that provide either a speed boost, enhancing their mobility, _or_ cause a slowdown effect, affecting their movement.
+* Various GameObjects that provide either a speed boost or slowdown.

-* Player faces a timed challenge as they journey through the depths of Hell to make it to a safer destination and as time shortens, the Player risks melting away into the Lake Of Fire.
+* Beat the clock to make it to a safer destination without completely melting.

+* Sound effects and background music.

-* Win or lose conditions are established to determine the outcome of the Player's efforts.
+* Win or lose conditions.

 ---